IT professionals review data on a tablet inside a data center, discussing cybersecurity best practices for business.

 1. Phishing

 One of the most popular and successful phishing methods against businesses is to send fraudulent emails posing as a vendor, partner or service used by the organization.
 Pretending to be one of those accounts needing updated profile information can trick staff members into entering their credentials into a malicious website.
-In fact, Proofpoint found that 30% of working adults think that emails with familiar logos are safe, but those logos can be easily spoofed by phishing scammers.

 Phishing campaigns can do more than collect credentials, however.
 Employees that open attachments or click on embedded links could be inadvertently launching malicious software or malware, such as downloaders that install on systems and wait for instructions or worms that spread laterally before dropping ransomware on servers and endpoints.
-Nearly 15 million phishing messages with malware payloads were directly linked to later-stage ransomware in the first three quarters of 2021 alone.

-2. Business Email Compromise (BEC)
+2. Business email compromise (BEC)

 In a BEC scenario, criminals send an email that appears to come from a known source making a legitimate request, such as a CEO asking her assistant to purchase dozens of gift cards as employee rewards or a vendor sending an urgent invoice with an updated mailing address.
-When cybercriminals are able to compromise or copy a business email account, a process known as spoofing, they can easily dupe employees into committing fraud without realizing their mistake.
+When cybercriminals can compromise or copy a business email account, a process known as spoofing, they can easily dupe employees into committing fraud without realizing their mistake.

-3. Credential Theft
+3. Credential theft

 4. Ransomware